kjs452/Evolve5Sims/uni/README.md

         uni512.txt.gz               snapshot on may 12. same
         uni515.txt.gz               snapshot on may 15. same
-        uni517.txt.gz               snapshot on may 17. something changed, more creatures.
+        uni517.txt.gz               snapshot on may 17. something changed, more creatures. uni602.txt.gz               snapshot on june 2. same boooooring transplant_uni602.txt.gz    small transplant from the june 2 simulation.

+        ----- the simulation got super boring, i changed the simuluation properties here ------

+        uni609.txt.gz               snapshot on june 9. after a day with the new aggressive eat mode. also the grow size increased from 10 to 25. more fun to watch! way more reproduction and behaviors now.

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'